Torg Eternity Overview

 The Mechanisms of Reality

 The rules are pretty straightforward.
-Storm Knights have attributes, skills (which add directly to an attribute), and perks (think advantages, edges, feats, etc.); for character-creation details see Torg Eternity Characters.
+Storm Knights have attributes, skills (which add directly to an attribute), and perks (think advantages, edges, feats, etc.).
+For full character-creation details see Torg Eternity Characters.
 Any time you need to do something tricky or dangerous, your skill + modifiers + die roll needs to reach the Difficulty Number, which is usually 10.
 (Example: Thanks to Mind 8 and find +3, your find skill is 11.
 The GM makes this a hard roll at -4, dropping your effective skill to 7.
 Assuming a DN 10, you'll need at least +3 on the die roll.)
 The die roll is a d20, but rolled in a way that gives open-ended results ranging from -8 to +8 or even higher.

 But what makes this system unique - and what makes Storm Knights truly badass - is the meta stuff, a "game above the game" that reflects your ability to manipulate Reality itself: